sauljabin/changeloggh/README.md

 ## Limitations

-- Does not support other format besides `semver` `major.minor.patch`, ex: 1.1.1.
+- Does not support other format besides `semver` `major.minor.patch`, ex.: 1.1.1.
 - It needs a `changelog.lock`.

 ## Alternatives